-I am a strong believer in art, which for me is photography, having the ability to convey a message to the viewer.
+I am a strong believer in art, which for me is explored primarily through photography, having the ability to convey a message to the viewer.
 As I live with complex & intense mental health experiences all day, every day of my life, I am attempting two things with my photography:

 - I am exploring my life through a creative means, which is healing, intriguing (as it gives me regular insights into myself) & it is also completely satisfying in that it allows me to lose myself whilst I am in a deep state of observation & connection with the places or subjects I am capturing.

 - I also endeavour to convey to others in a safe visual way my experiences of isolation & living a life that straddles the no-mans-land that is bordered between reality & illusion.
 Long exposure photography has become the perfect medium for me to explore this with, as you have the crisp details of the place or subject contrasted against the dreamy, illusory nature of the water or clouds.

 It is my hope that this allows others the potential to see places they know & are familiar with, but with a completely new perspective, & maybe, just maybe, to spark off a discussion or contemplation of what it is possibly like to live in social isolation or in a world that slips in & out of reality.

 Long exposure photography is a very demanding technical form of photography, which is perfect for me to lose myself within.
 The blending of technicalities and creativity is a beautiful & very beneficial thing for me to explore and experience on a regular basis.

 The culmination of these efforts of mine has been fully appreciated with multiple opportunities to exhibit my works, receiving an award nomination for the Don Dunstan Foundation Award during the 2018 SALA Festival, as well as having numerous images be selected for sharing in a European photographic fine art publication.

 Why I do what I do (as a social innovator)